Armikrog: Development

 The game has a voice cast featuring Michael J. Nelson as Tommynaut, Rob Paulsen as Beak-Beak and the PresidANTs, Jon Heder as evil Vognaut, Veronica Belmont as Mother, Bob Baffy as Father, Charlotte Schofield as P, Yumi Iwama, Jeff Minnerly, Bob Doll as the Octovators, and Eddie Fantastic as Numnaut.

 The game's soundtrack was composed by Terry Scott Taylor, who composed the music for The Neverhood soundtrack.

 Reception

-Armikrog received "mixed or average" reviews, according to review aggregator Metacritic.
+Armikrog received "mixed or average" reviews, according to review aggregator website Metacritic.
 Critics appreciated the fun art style and catchy music.
 As a fan of The Neverhood, Destructoid's Caitlin Cooke praised the game saying that it has a certain charm that only Doug TenNapel can deliver.
 She did however criticise the lack of an inventory system and outdated interface.
-GameSpot's Matt Espineli gave a 4/10 rating, with criticism stem from underdeveloped characters, inconsistent sound design and confusing puzzle elements.
+GameSpot's Matt Espineli gave a 4/10 rating, with criticism stemmed from underdeveloped characters, inconsistent sound design and confusing puzzle elements.

 In 2017, TenNapel admitted that the developers ran out of resources to put the final polish in Armikrog.